hhlim2/CourseProject-HB/README.md

 Colab Instructions
 1. Download the CS441 Textbook.pdf file from https://github.com/hhlim2/CourseProject-HB/blob/main/CS441%20Textbook.pdf
-2. Open Google Colab Link in **Firefox** (make a copy and run in your personal Google account): https://colab.research.google.com/drive/1lxnP1LTVJ0fClyiLbsI97CLCa1EieNg4?usp=sharing
+2. Open Google Colab Link in **Chrome** (make a copy and run in your personal Google account): https://colab.research.google.com/drive/1lxnP1LTVJ0fClyiLbsI97CLCa1EieNg4?usp=sharing
 3. Upload the CS441 Textbook.pdf file into the Google Colab Notebook Files folder (numbers 1 & 2 in Figure 1)
 4. Connect to the T4 GPU runtime in the Google Colab Notebook (number 3 in Figure 1)
 5. Run all cells